MEAN HIGH WATER

 This is a database maintained by the NOAA Coastal Services Center that tracks coastal flooding in Charleston and Savannah.
 It is referenced often throughout this site, particularly when discussing the number of coastal floods that have occurred in Charleston Harbor.

-Advanced Hydrologic Prediction Center, Charleston, SC
+Advanced Hydrologic Prediction Service, Charleston, SC

 Forecasts for water levels at the tidal bench mark based on meteorological predictions are presented here.